 What You Need To Know

-Buried in all the profiles are two setting that actually matter.
+Buried in all the profiles are two settings that matter.
 S-Log2 and S-Gamut.

 S-Log2 – This is a default found in PP7.
-What this does is basically flatten the image tonally so your dynamic range is extend slightly.
-If you shoot in S-Log2 and S-Gamut, you will need to color grade your image when editing.
+What this does is flatten the image tonally so your dynamic range is extended slightly.
+If you shoot in S-Log2 and S-Gamut, you must color grade your image when editing.

-Cine and Cine2 – These are great looks as well and can also be nice if you find S-Log to be too flat for what you want.
+Cine and Cine2 – These are great looks and can also be nice if you find S-Log too flat for what you want.

 ITU709 – Don’t worry about this.
 It’s a broadcast profile.

-Something to keep in mind; color profiles will not extend the dynamic range of the camera; they just provide us with an image with more range in the shadows and the highlights based on what the sensor can already do.
-Since shooting video is like shooting in JPEG mode vs RAW, it’s better to have a image where the blacks are lifted as much as possible so little detail is lost.
+Something to keep in mind: color profiles will not extend the camera’s dynamic range; they just provide us with an image with more range in the shadows and the highlights based on what the sensor can already do.
+Since shooting video is like shooting in JPEG mode vs RAW, it’s better to have an image where the blacks are lifted as much as possible so little detail is lost.

 You’ll notice the Sony A7sII shoots S-Log3.
 The main difference with S-Log3 is it extends the dynamic range even further.
 Something like 1.5 stops.
-It adds a lot more gain to the shadows and mids that also results in a lot more noise.
+It adds a lot more gain to the shadows and mids, which also results in a lot more noise.

 Sony A7r II Camera Settings And Interface

 Across the board, Sony does not know how to design a UI.
-From the PlayStation, to Sony TVs, it’s been a mess for many years.
-Granted, it’s not completely there fault with the cameras.
-It seems every time some nerd on the Internet complains about the camera not doing something, Sony adds that option as a feature, even though 99% of normal people will not need it.
+From the PlayStation to Sony TVs, it’s been a mess for many years.
+Granted, it’s not completely their fault with the cameras.
+Every time some nerd on the Internet complains about the camera not doing something, Sony adds that option as a feature, even though 99% of normal people will not need it.

-So you have this camera crammed with features and settings that frankly, you’ll just ignore.
-They could at least consolidate all the video recording options into one tab, and all the photography settings into another and a third for universal settings.
+So you have this camera crammed with features and settings that, you’ll ignore.
+They could at least consolidate all the video recording options into one tab, all the photography settings into another, and a third for universal settings.

 Rant over, now I’m here to help.
 Here are some basic settings you should know about that are buried in the labyrinth.